 Some of the key features of Tableau are as follows:

 - Advanced Dashboard: Tableau Dashboards provide an in-depth view of the data using advanced visualizations.
 Dashboards are considered to be very informative as they support the addition of multiple views and objects.
-It also allows visualization of data in the form of Stories by giving users a variety of layouts and formats to choose from.
+It also allows the visualization of data in the form of Stories by giving users a variety of layouts and formats to choose from.

 - In-Memory and Live Data: Tableau ensures seamless connectivity with data extracted from external data sources in the form of In-memory data or Live data sources.
 This gives users the ability to analyze data from various data sources without any restrictions.

 - Attractive Visualizations: Tableau gives users the ability to create different types of data visualizations.
-For example, users can seamlessly create the simplest visualizations such as a Pie Chart or Bar Chart or some of the most complex visualizations such as Bullet Chart, Gantt Chart, Boxplot, etc. Tableau also houses information on geographical data such as Countries, Cities, Postal Codes, etc. which allows users to build visualizations using informative maps.
+For example, users can seamlessly create the simplest visualizations such as a Pie Chart or Bar Chart or some of the most complex visualizations such as Bullet Charts, Gantt Chart, Boxplots, etc. Tableau also houses information on geographical data such as Countries, Cities, Postal Codes, etc. which allows users to build visualizations using informative maps.

 - Robust Security: Tableau implemented special measures to ensure user and data security.
 It houses a security system based on permission and authentication mechanisms for user access and data connections.